PochingHsu/PochingHsu.github.io/_pages/about.md

 I am Lei Gao, a PhD student at Mechanical Engineering Department of Univeristy of Maryland, College Park.
 I'm supervised by [Dr. Radermacher](https://energy.umd.edu/clark/faculty/577/Reinhard-Radermacher) and [Dr. Hwang](https://enme.umd.edu/clark/faculty/549/Yunho-Hwang) @ [CEEE](https://ceee.umd.edu/).
-My PhD thesis topic is *Combined energy system design and operation by machine learning and optimization*.
+My PhD thesis topic is *Combined energy system optimum design and operation under uncertainty*.
-With the goal of achieving higher energy efficiency, lower economic cost and fewer environment impact, I broaden my interest in various energy related areas, including but not limited to energy system design, optimization and automation via AI (ML).
-I occasionally collaborate with researchers outside the center with interdisciplinary knowledge.
+With the goal of achieving higher Energy efficiency, lower Economic cost and fewer Environment impact without losing robustness(3E1R) , I broaden my interest in various energy related areas, including but not limited to energy demand analysis, energy system optimum design, and automation via optimization & ML.
+I occasionally collaborate with researchers with interdisciplinary knowledge outside the center.

 ---

 Interests
 ======
-* **Building energy analysis** <br>
+* **Energy demand analysis** <br>
 Energy consumption takes 40% of total energy consumption in US...

-* **Thermal system design** <br>
+* **Thermal system optimum design** <br>
-A bottom-up optimization design framework is developed for energy conversion system...
+A bottom-up optimization design framework is developed for thermal system optimization.
+With this framework, we are trying to realize end2end design, leverage more advanced cycles in terms of 3E1R and enable multiple objective optimization.
+The best thermal system considers the constraints of heat source, sink, component constrains.
+Contrary to conventional design stream with classic or expert recommended configuration, This framework starts with a comprehensive configuration optimization framework (COF) based on graph knowledge.
+Here is an example of COF framework applied for [supercritical CO2 power cycle](https://leigao-ceee.github.io/portfolio/evolution_SCO2/).
+The COF is under intensively developed for more case studies.

 * **Energy conversion system operation** <br>
 Robust energy system operation under uncertainty